mrshadow-in/mrshadow-in/README.md

-- 👋 Hi, I’m @XD-UrDaD
+- 👋 Hi, I’m Mr.Shadow
 - 👀 I’m interested in Bash,PHP and Automation
 - 🌱 I’m currently learning Python
-- 📫 How to reach me at support@xitenodes.xyz
+- 📫 How to reach me at admin.shadow@xite.online

 <!---
 XD-UrDaD/XD-UrDaD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.